ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 allocate new [strings]{.str} or that has to shift many characters, like text inserting operations.
 Note that some functions of this module, like [toUpperAscii()] work only with the lower and upper ASCII letters.
-For Unicode operations we may need the [unicode]{.mod} module.
+For Unicode operations we may need the [unicode] module.